palantir/conjure/readme.md

     * `type`: a valid Conjure type
     * (optional) `docs`: a standard string and generally treated throughout rendering as Markdown.
+    * (optional) `deprecated`: a string that indicates that this endpoint is deprecated and describes why
     * (optional) `param-id`: an identifier to use as a parameter value (e.g. if this is a header parameter, `param-id` defines the header key); by default the argument name is used as the `param-id`.